pjtunstall/stock-exchange-sim/README.md

-Wrangle the infinite case into shape: fertilizer.
-I'm aiming to keep track of the start times in two ways, as a field startInfinite of the process struct, which is of type []int, and should list the start time of the process; and in a map that will be handy for building the output string.

 TODO:

 - Check logic as I document it.
 - Refactor.
-- Deal with the cyclic case (renewable resources), as in fertilizer.
-  - This will need a somewhat different logic.
 - Write checker.
 - Create own finite example.
-- Create own infinite example.
+- Create more complex own infinite example.
-- Reinstate WriteOutput (and perhaps omit log to console).

-I need to represent start times by a []int for infinite projects, and adapt output accordingly.
-Initialize startInfinite for all initial projects to []int{0}.
-Yeah, we're doing that.
-Then when a process is scheduled, append to its startInfinite slice the maximum of its predecessors most recent finish times: i.e. their most recent start time + their time.
-And don't forget to change the output to actually print that!

-Where doe buildOutput get its end from when infinite?

-It's hard to interleave the processes to be printed if the start times are only stored in a slice as a field of the process structs.
-Could the information be stored in a communal variable, `starts`?
-How about doing it the other way around and storing start times as a `map[int][]string`?

-Maybe both.
-In `schedule`, we need to find the previous start time of a given process to calculate its next start time.
-In `buildOutput`, we need to get from start times to process names.
+- Reinstate WriteOutput (and perhaps omit log to console, or maybe not; it's convenient and shows the end of what might be a very long file; at the audit, I should explain that the final printout should not count as part of the program time; include a note in the README to that effect).

-At the moment, with hack of ignoring ingredient.name == "you", fertilizer creates the correct graph. "you" is distinguished by the fact that it's a product of multiple processes, indeed all processes.
+- At the moment, with hack of ignoring ingredient.name == "you", fertilizer creates the correct graph. "you" is distinguished by the fact that it's a product of multiple processes, indeed all processes.
 Restore ubik field and string.

-I should restrict the definition of initial processes to those for which ALL their ingredients are among the initial resources.
+- I should restrict the definition of initial processes to those for which ALL their ingredients are among the initial resources.

 # stock-exchange-sim